Greek Chickpea Salad

 - And these Quinoa and Roasted Broccoli Lunch Bowls are a delicious combination of flavors and textures.

-I first made a simpler variation on this Meal Prep Greek Couscous Salad for my kids’ lunchboxes.
-If you happen to have some stashed away in your freezer, my homemade whole wheat pita bread is amazing with this salad.
+I first made a simpler variation on this Chickpea Salad as a school lunch idea for my kid’s lunch box.
 Sometimes I’ll serve a hard boiled egg on the side for extra protein.

 - You’ll start your couscous cooking first.
 Then you’ll need to let the couscous cool while you prep the rest of the salad ingredients.
 (You don’t want to add the other ingredients to hot couscous.)
 I usually cool my couscous in a large bowl, stirring it occasionally to help the heat escape.
 You can cool it more quickly by laying it out in a 9×13 baking dish.